joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 See also: Apparently this offers a customisable auto-setup: https://github.com/minamarkham/formation

 Go to App Store and start downloading XCode first, because it is big.
 XCode is needed for homebrew.
+(You might be able to install only the tools, but if you might later engage in development using XCode, then perhaps tidier just get the whole thing.)

 Open Safari, install Chrome, iTerm2 and homebrew.